samu8991/Modelling_prj/projectII/report.md

 There are 4 types of files.

-## `stable_` prefix
+## `stable_` Prefix
 These files are related to the theory as seen in class lessons.
 Each magnetic levitator is controlled using the pole-placement method.
-In order to do that, since the state of the system is not measureable, we neede to add an observer which provided the state, given its output.
+In order to do that, since the state of the system is not measurable, we needed to add an observer which provided the state, given its output.

 The "placed poles" are chosen in order to impose a specific trajectory to the leader.

-Each other agent is virtually connected to all the otget agent.
+Each other agent is virtually connected to all the other agent.
 Whether the connection actually exists depend on the adjacency matrix of the graph.

 Each agent also have an observer as explained by the theory, which serve the purpose of estimating the controlled state to calculate $\epsilon$.
-This kind of architecture is a bit redundant, since we already have an observer, but it is necessary to underline that the two observer estimate different states, specifically: the internal one estimate the actual state of the maglev, the external one estimate the state of the **controlled maglev**.
+This kind of architecture is a bit redundant, since we already have an observer, but it is necessary since the two observer estimate different states, specifically: the internal one estimate the actual state of the maglev, the external one estimate the state of the **controlled maglev**.

 ## `alternative_` prefix